 - Hotel Versey – A short drive from Lincoln Zoo and DePaul University, Hotel Versey offers well-appointed guestrooms equipped with the newest facilities such as laptop safe, tea/coffee maker, free Wi-Fi, flat-screen TV with pay-per-view channels, and ensuite bathroom with free toiletries.
 The hotel also provides special rooms with disability access.
 Suitable for all kinds of travelers, including big groups of up to 5 members.

 The shopping central of Chicago, Magnificent Mile is the city’s elite commercial district.
 Also known as the Mag Mile, this neighborhood is located next to the bustling Downtown district and serves as the main access between the Loop and Gold Coast.
 Innumerable mid and high-end stores line the streets of the Mag Mile while several restaurants, bars, and hotels make the neighborhood the eighth most expensive rental place in the United States of America.
-Some of the notable attractions in the area include the Chicago Water Tower, the John Hancock Center, the Wrigley Building, and One Magnificent Mile building, considered one of the tallest in the world.
+Some of the notable attractions I’d recommend visiting in the area are the Chicago Water Tower, the John Hancock Center, the Wrigley Building, and One Magnificent Mile building, considered one of the tallest in the world.

 Good for: All kinds of travelers, especially shopaholics.